white-noise/faye/README.md

 ## next steps
 - fixing css for mobile (especially when hiding elements), and paring down all css to minimal needed (i.e., genericize)
-- specifically some of the :hover behavior is wonky right now
-- including home buttons in relevant pages
+- including true home buttons in relevant pages
 - enabling smart back-paging (i.e., return to proper page of paginator object)
 - enabling reasonable sorting methods for library contents (i.e., alphabetical by last name, by pub date, by acq date)
 - it might be edifying to include an integrated email form (I don't prefer the idea of comments or posting).